thesteady/xy-leaflet/blogpost.md

 </style>
 ```

 This will give our map a height, a background color, and a border.
-Try refreshing the page, and you should see your map!
+Try refreshing the page, and you should see your base map.

-- what's the key to no projection?
-OH SNAP ITS EAAAASSSY.

-- lets add some points

 We have a basemap, but does it actually work the way we expect it to?
 Let's add some points to find out!
 Let's use a simple case of a few easy-to-think-about points:
 ```